 How do the biomarker test results impact treatment?

-If an advanced-stage lung cancer patient's tests are positive for the EGFR, ALK, ROS1, BRAF V600E, or NTRK mutations, there are FDA-approved targeted therapies for each that may be prescribed.
-For details about each treatment: what it is, who is eligible for it, how it is administered, etc., read Targeted Therapy.
+If an advanced-stage lung cancer patient's tests are positive for the ALK, BRAF V600E, EGFR, MET exon 14 skipping, NTRK, RET, or ROS1 mutation, there are FDA-approved targeted therapies for each that may be prescribed.
+For details about targeted therapies, go to Targeted Therapy.

-In addition, a certain level of the PD-L1 biomarker will help the healthcare team determine whether a patient is likely to benefit from an immunotherapy drug.
-For details about each immunotherapy treatment: what it is, who is eligible for it, how it is administered, etc., read Immunotherapy.
+In addition, a certain level of the PD-L1 biomarker will help the healthcare team determine whether a patient is likely to benefit from an FDA-approved immunotherapy drug.
+For details about immunotherapy treatment, go to Immunotherapy.

 Questions to ask your healthcare team about biomarker testing

-To help you speak with your doctor about biomarker testing, download our Biomarker Conversation Starter.
+To help you speak with your healthcare team about biomarker testing, download our Biomarker Conversation Starter.

 Before getting biomarker testing:

 - What are you trying to find with biomarker tests?